KairosCaerus/KeyLocker/README.md

 CURRENT VERSION: v0.8

-IMPORTANT NOTE: To Login, use "username" for username and "password" for password
+IMPORTANT NOTE: To Login, use "username" for username and "password" for password.
-		Requires JDBC and JUnit5.
+		Requires sqlite-jdbc (jar file included in submission).
+The jdbc jar file needs to be added to the project build path as an external jar file

 NOTE: Although the application is not fully functional, all code for missing functionalities are finished.
 80% of the code is finished and most of the work for v1.0 is to put them all together.